Mobashshirhasan/Multi-Agent-Order-Processing-System/README.md

 1. The system will greet you and ask for your name and contact information.
 2. After providing your details, you can browse available products.
 3. Select products by specifying item IDs and quantities.
-4. Confirm your order to generate a PDF bill
+4. Confirm your order to generate a PDF bill.

 Example interaction: